mcbeth111/falka/navigator.md

 'buy_data_package_1gb' refers to questions about 1GB data package purchases.
 'buy_data_package_5gb' refers to questions about 5GB data package purchases.
 'buy_data_package_10gb' refers to questions about 10GB data package purchases.
-'other' refers to other, anu other user requests.
+'other' refers to other, any other user requests.
 </classification_rules>

 <output_format>